dannymensah26/StudentPerformancePredict/README.md

 ### About the repository Structure

+    The structure of the repository include the following:
-    Project consist app.py script which is used to run the application and is engine of this app. contians API that gets input from the user and computes a predicted value based on the model. prediction.py contains code to build and train a Machine learning model. templates folder contains two files main.html and result.html which describe the structure of the app and the way this web application behaves.
-These files are connected with Python via Flask framework. static folder contains file style.css which adds some styling and enhance the look of the application.
+    - app.py script which is used to run the application and is engine of this app.
+It contians API that gets input from the user and computes a predicted value based on the model.
+    - prediction.py contains code to build and train a Machine learning model.
+    - templates folder contains two files main.html and result.html which describe the structure of the app and the way this web application behaves.
+These files are connected with Python via Flask framework.
+    - static folder contains file style.css which adds some styling and enhance the look of the application.

 ### Installation